 - Automatic Temperature Control regulates temperature based on the type of program being selected

-- High Temperature monitoring avoids burning food.
+- High-temperature monitoring avoids burning food.

-- Electrical current and temperature fuse cuts off power if the current or internal temperature exceeds safety limits. source
+- Electrical current and temperature fuse that cuts off power if the current or internal temperature exceeds safety limits. source

 I really could not find anything wrong with it.
 Even the price is amazing.
 And when my crockpot died, I asked my mom if she wanted to get this for my birthday, and because she’s an awesome mom, she did.